nojaf/blog/content/blog/world-domination-part-one/index.md

 So, I'm once again looking for a Hobbit to deliver a certain Ring to Mount Doom.

 [Jimmy Byrd](https://github.com/TheAngryByrd) [heard my call](https://github.com/fsprojects/fantomas/pull/2200) to arms.
+We kicked things off during a live stream on Discord and then life happened, Jimmy is taking a break from open-source right now.
-He is taking a break right now, so I'm hoping to inspire the next developer.
+So back to square one, I'm hoping to inspire the next developer.

-Because, a couple of things I do want to make crystal clear:
+Because, there are a couple of things I do want to make crystal clear:
 - **Fantomas is not a paid product** with any support whatsoever.
 You'd surprised how many people are acting otherwise.
 - The company or open collective behind **your favorite editor is not supporting me** in any financial way.
   My **secret ingredient** for any significant Fantomas development **has always been money**.
   Money buys me time to do things right and allows me to tackle things at the root.
+- The good people of **G-Research have been sponsoring me for three years now**.
+  I would not be writing any blogpost about performance improvements if it wasn't for their support.
+  It doesn't feel right that they are the only ones that keep the lights on.

 Now I don't want to sound all grumpy and negative.
 The point I'm trying to make is that I can't do it all.
-And I'm not motivated to fix every single thing anyone asks or demands.
+And I'm not motivated to fix every single feature or issue anyone is asking or demanding.

-In the case of *Stroustrup, I'm ok with having this*.
+Circling back to *Stroustrup, I'm ok with having this*.
 But I really need someone to step up, and then I'll say "I will help you bear this burden, Frodo Baggins, as long as it is yours to bear.".
 I want to mentor you, every step along the way.

 > "I will help you bear this burden, Frodo Baggins, as long as it is yours to bear."